Install {scMitoMut} from Biocondcutor:

 6 Visualization

-Detail: The plot_heatmap arguments. - mtmutObj is the scMitoMut object - pos_list is the list of loci - cell_ann is the cell annotation - ann_colors is the color of the cell annotation - type is the type of the heatmap which can be p, af, or binary - p_adj_method is the method used to adjust the p-value - p_threshold is the adjusted p-value threshold to determine if a cell has mutation when selecting the cells and loci - min_cell_n is the minimum number of cells that have mutation when selecting the cells and loci - p_binary is the adjusted p-value threshold to get the binary mutation status - percent_interp is the percentage overlap threshold between mutations, to determine if two mutations are correlated for interpolating the mutation status - n_interp is the number of overlapped cells to determine if two mutations are correlated for interpolating
+Detail: The plot_heatmap arguments. - mtmutObj is the scMitoMut object. - pos_list is the list of loci. - cell_ann is the cell annotation. - ann_colors is the color of the cell annotation. - type is the type of the heatmap which can be p, af, or binary. - p_adj_method is the method used to adjust the p-value. - p_threshold is the adjusted p-value threshold to determine if a cell has mutation when selecting the cells and loci. - min_cell_n is the minimum number of cells that have mutation when selecting the cells and loci. - p_binary is the adjusted p-value threshold to get the binary mutation status. - percent_interp is the percentage overlap threshold between mutations, to determine if two mutations are correlated for interpolating the mutation status - n_interp is the number of overlapped cells to determine if two mutations are correlated for interpolating.

 The interpolation is based on the assumption that the mutation are unique, it is rare to have two mutation in the same population.
 Therefore, when two mutations are correlated, one of them is likely a subclone of the other one.
+The interpolation is utilized primarily for the purpose of ordering cells during visualization.

 6.1 Binary heatmap